PostPCEra/MLDocs/docs/01_Personal_Knowledge.md

 Three important revolutions shaped the course of history: The Cognitive Revolution (70,000 years ago), The Agricultural Revolution(12,000 years ago) and Scientific Revolution(500 years ago)

+Intelligence is the capacity for Learning.

+because all these facets of Intelligence can be obtained through Learning

+Intelligence is one's capacity for logic, understanding, self-awareness, learning, emotional knowledge, reasoning, planning, creativity, and problem solving.

+In my whole life, I have known no wise people (over a broad subject matter area) who didn’t read all the time — none.
+Zero. — Charlie Munger
+The best way to achieve wisdom is to learn the big ideas that underlie reality. — Charlie Munger

+Startup : "Have a bias toward action” Keep moving, learning & making progress.
+There’s no perfect Next Move - Kevin Systrom

 https://erenow.com/common/sapiensbriefhistory/2.html